<< Back

 The Banshees of Inesherin

 Also deeply absurd and hilarious and troubling and good.
-Part of Ashleigh's required viewing for me pre-Ireland.
+Part of Ash's required viewing for me pre-Ireland.
 I think it is the reason I had a dream about trying to pull a hangnail and ending up pulling my whole finger off.

 Eno